Check out our growing library of code snippets for Gravity Forms!

 display |

-Comma seperated list of field IDs/entry properties to display.
+Comma separated list of field IDs/entry properties to display.
 Also allows formating results with placeholders. | (Required) |

 search_mode |